lebaston100/MIDItoOBS/README.md

 ## Sidenotes:

-- You can change the IP and Port by modifying the main.py(line 5/6) and setup.py(line 6/7) with a text editor.
+- You can change the IP and Port by modifying the main.py(line 5/6) and setup.py(line 6/7) with a text editor if the scritp is running on another PC on the network.

 ## Setting up "macros" (optional):